About this course

 - Directors, MDs and choreographers – recorded evidence of your work in rehearsal or performance

 In addition, all candidates should bring along a theatre CV outlining their relevant musical theatre and/or other performance experience in any capacity or role.
 Any other supporting material is also welcome.

 In the interview, we will ask you to articulate not only your background and interest in musical theatre but also the reasons why you wish to undertake this course and what you hope to get out of it.
-You will also be expected to demonstrate your ability to articulate ideas and critique of musical theatre at a level appropriate to Masters study.
-Where possible, this assessment will take the form of a group seminar discussion.
-The interview will be held with at least two members of staff, normally the Programme Leader and one of the delivery team.
+You will also be expected to demonstrate your ability to articulate ideas and critique of musical theatre at a level appropriate to the Masters level of the course.